-The following table summarizes the Supplemental Security and Subsidy Programs, if any, relating to the Developments under construction and Construction Mortgage Loans outstanding under the Program as of January 31, 2020.
-See "Appendix D-1-Table 2: Developments and Construction Mortgage Loans Outstanding Under the Program as of January 31, 2020."
-Subsequent to January 31, 2020, the Corporation has financed or acquired additional Mortgage Loans and certain Construction Mortgage Loans have converted to Permanent Mortgage Loans.
-See "Appendix D-1-Table 2: Developments and Construction Mortgage Loans Outstanding under the Program as of January 31, 2020" and "Appendix D-1-Table 8: Developments and Mortgage Loans Outstanding Under the Program-Developments and Mortgage Loans Financed Under the Program Subsequent to January 31, 2020."
+The following table summarizes the Supplemental Security and Subsidy Programs, if any, relating to the Developments under construction and Construction Mortgage Loans outstanding under the Program as of October 31, 2023.
+See "Appendix D-1-Table 2: Developments and Construction Mortgage Loans Outstanding Under the Program as of October 31, 2023."
+Subsequent to October 31, 2023, the Corporation has financed or acquired additional Mortgage Loans and certain Construction Mortgage Loans have converted to Permanent Mortgage Loans.
+See "Appendix D-1-Table 2: Developments and Construction Mortgage Loans Mortgage Loans Outstanding under the Program as of October 31, 2023."